 TOPAZ MUSEUM + EDUCATION CENTER

 One of the primary goals of the project was to provide a secure home for the museum collection comprised of over 1,000 artifacts, preserving the collection for future generations, and securing the evidence as witness of the Camp’s existence.
 Project parameters and challenges included a small downtown site, an aggressive schedule, a very limited budget, and the sensitive and political topic of the internment.
+The project team included architects Seth Striefel, John Sparano and Anne Mooney, Darin Mano/Raw Design, West Office Exhibit Designer, Structural Design Studio, David L. Jensen and Associates and ECE Engineers.
 The parti for the building involved the linking of (5) key spaces along a single procession of light and dark spaces.
-The procession begins at the building Entry, with its low dark ceiling and walls of charred cypress cladding; then moves to a Lobby/Reception with high ceilings and bright white walls, flooded with soft northern light; next the visitor enters a transitional space moving through a gradient from light to dark; further on to the dark exhibit area, with limited natural light, and focused artificial light for the individual exhibits.
+The procession begins at the building Entry, with its low dark ceiling and walls of charred cypress cladding; then moves to a Lobby/Reception with high ceilings and bright white walls, flooded with soft northern light; next the visitor enters a transitional space moving through a gradient from light to dark; further on to the darkened exhibit area, with limited natural light, and focused artificial light for the individual exhibits.
 The experience terminates with the outdoor courtyard bathed in natural light and views to the sky.

 The humble palette of materials for the building includes honed concrete masonry units referencing the relentless grid of the Camp, black-charred cypress wood cladding inspired by the Japanese shou-sugi-ban tradition, and polished concrete flooring.
 The masonry provides a sense of permanence, while the materials together reference the austere materials used in the original buildings of Topaz; black tar-paper roof and walls over pine, masonite flooring, and un-taped square-edge sheetrock.
 The project has won a state design award for architectural excellence and has been featured in an exhibition at the Rio Gallery in Salt Lake City, Utah.